maxhumber/mummify/README.md

 ### About

 `mummify` is a version control tool for machine learning.
-It's simple, fast, designed to help you focus on modeling.
+It's simple, fast, and designed for model prototyping.

 ### Quickstart